feinheit/fh-fablib/README.rst

   peer authentication)
 - ``nine-disable``: Disable a virtual host, dump and remove the DB and stop the gunicorn@ unit
+- ``nine-reinit-from``: Reinitialize an environment from a different environment
 - ``nine-restart``: Restart the application server
 - ``nine-ssl``: Activate SSL
 - ``nine-unit``: Start and enable a gunicorn@ unit